arpipatel-ap/personal_info-page/README.md

 # Personal_Info-Page
-about personal information page. there are lots of things in this page so we can use in our website.
+about personal information page. there are lots of things in this page so we can use in website.